lanejere5/math/README.md

 # Why am I sharing these notes?

-There are many good sources of information on these topics that are available freely elsewhere, so why am I bothering to curate my versions of this material here?
+There are many good sources of information on these topics that are freely available elsewhere.
+Why am I bothering to curate my notes here?

 First, I think these notes contain some useful, valuable things.
 If anyone can benefit from them, I would be very happy.